stargate/stargate/DEV_GUIDE.md

 ./mvnw verify -P it-cassandra-3.11 -P it-cassandra-4.0 -P dse -P it-dse-6.8
 ```

-Note: Enabling only one of the `it-*` profiles will automatically disable the others.
+Note: Enabling only one of the `it-*` Maven profiles will automatically disable the others.

 ### Debugging Integration Tests

-When debugging integration tests, it may be preferable to manually control the storage node.
+When debugging integration tests, you may prefer to manually control the storage node.
-It does not matter how exactly the storage node is started (docker, ccm or manual run) as
+It does not matter how exactly the storage node is started (Docker, ccm or manual run) as
 long as port `7000` is properly forwarded from `127.0.0.1` to the storage node.
-If the storage
+If you are managing
-is managed manually, use the following options to convey connection information to the test JVM:
+the storage node manually, use the following options to convey connection information to the test JVM:
 * `-Dstargate.test.backend.use.external=true`
 * `-Dstargate.test.backend.cluster_name=<CLUSTER_NAME>`
 * `-Dstargate.test.backend.dc=<DATA_CENTER_NAME>`